SachinVarghese/pgamber/README.md

 [Alibi Detect](https://docs.seldon.io/projects/alibi-detect/en/stable/index.html) is an open source Python library focused on outlier, adversarial and drift detection.
 Such machine learning based detection functions when paired with clever SQL queries can help users foresee any downstream data quality related issues.

 This repository plans to hosts a set of stored functions for data observability on the [PostgreSQL](https://www.postgresql.org/) database.
 These procedures are written in [python procedural language](https://www.postgresql.org/docs/current/plpython.html) to observe data abnormalities using alibi-detect python package.
+The current version is limited to detecting outlier records in numerical data tables.

 ### Outlier Detection